doug-salvati/Physics-Tracker/README.md

 You can even upload to an [iSENSE](https://isenseproject.org/) project!
 Checkout the results from various people using this process [here](https://isenseproject.org/projects/3304).
 The site is available at [bit.ly/physics-track](bit.ly/physics-track).

+**December 4**: Some enhancements have been made over the past several weeks based on feedback recieved from teachers.
+These include clearer instructions, bigger buttons, click-and-drag to measure, and upload to the communal iSENSE project easily.

 ## Installation
 If installing this app on your own server, please install the following dependencies.
 I have tested on Ubuntu 16.04 machines.
 ```